Endevr-Team/Endevr/README.md

 Artificial Intelligence:

-- Generate NFTs’ using their own logo
+- Generate NFTs' using their logo
-- We have used Neural style transfer which is the state of the art network for generating arts using AI, NST is an optimization technique used to take two images a content image and a style reference image where the style image can be a design or painting or any artwork) and we blend them together so the output image looks like the content image, but “painted” in the style of the style reference image.
+- We have used Neural style transfer, which is the state of the art network for generating arts using AI, NST is an optimization technique used to take two images a content image and a style reference image where the style image can be a design or painting or any artwork) and we blend them, so the output image looks like the content image but "painted" in the style of the style reference image.
 Here we have used AI to perform this task.
 We used a VGG network for this task.
 - This works on the values of the intermediate feature maps to indicate the content of a picture.
 The means and correlations among the numerous feature maps, it turns out, may identify an image's style.
 We calculate a Gram matrix that contains this information by calculating the feature vector's outer product with itself at each place and averaging it across all locations.
-- Some examples are shown below.
+- Some examples are shown below:
+-
 ![Examples of the nft art generator](https://user-images.githubusercontent.com/65676392/170810723-d791ccd8-f35f-479a-9596-a685407b7bbc.png)

 To keep the community engaged, we used NFTs that the Pioneers can generate on their own to give to their donators.